andrealachi/SWG-Documentation/documentation/qgis/open_geopackage.md

 > Given the system’s complexity, it is **strongly recommended to always use the complete project** to maintain data integrity.

+> [!WARNING]
+>If the GeoPackage file has been renamed, the project will not load correctly.
+>To resolve this issue, please refer to the solutions described in the documentation How to Handle Issues Caused by Renaming the Soilwise GeoPackage

 [^1]: **SoilWise – project website** (Horizon Europe – Mission Soil).
 https://soilwise-he.eu/